Flowering Ornamental Trees:

 Adding flowering ornamental trees to your landscape will dramatically change the appearance of your home.

 They come in a range of sizes from 4' up to around 25' so you can put them in any size yard.
 You can even grow them in containers if you don't want to put them in the ground.

 In containers you can set them on your deck or patio to enjoy the blooms in spring and when they leaf out you will have shade for the hot summer months.

-Below are some that I offer in my nursery.
-Come for a visit in the spring to see them in bloom.
+Below are the ones that I offer in my plant nursery.
+Come for a visit in the spring and enjoy their beauty.

 Pink Flowering Almond (Prunus Glandulosa)

 Adding this small (4-5' tall and wide) pink flowering almond will be breath-taking when it's in bloom in early spring.